 Key West Turtle Museum

-Visit this museum to learn more about the history of the turtle trade and understand how the sea turtles that were once considered a culinary delicacy went from the brink of extinction to a cherished and protected species today.
+Visit this museum to learn about the history of the turtle trade and the long-time maritime history of Key West.
+Understand how the green sea turtles that were once considered a culinary delicacy went from the brink of extinction to a cherished and protected species today.

 Key West Tropical Rainforest & Botanical Garden